coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

   - 2017-11-15-an-example-of-all-possible-elements
 ---

-# Building Desktop Applications with Vue and Electron

-**TL;DR:** In the emerging world of "all things Javascript", it is no longer a mind-blowing fact that developers can now write desktop applications with Javascript.
+**TL;DR:** In the emerging world of "all things JavaScript", it is no longer a mind-blowing fact that developers can now write desktop applications with JavaScript.
 Since the initial release of ElectronJS about 5 years ago, web developers have been empowered to use web technologies to develop applications that run as native desktop apps.
-One of the many beautiful things about ElectronJS is that you can use any Javascript framework you prefer to build the interface of your desktop application.
+One of the many beautiful things about ElectronJS is that you can use any JavaScript framework you prefer to build the interface of your desktop application.
 In this article, you will learn how easy it is to use Vue to build interfaces for ElectronJS apps.

 ## Prerequisites